pabloelcolombiano/cake-dm/README.md

         - AppView.php
 ```
 ### With cake-dm
-Cake-dm makes it possible to organize your code as follows, with domains marked by arrows:
+Cake-dm makes it possible to organize your code as follows, with domain folders marked by arrows:
 ```
 - src
     - Console